Team-Ragnarok/Face_Detection/README.md

 This project performs Multi-person face detection using MTCNN, while the main model is trained using Siamese Network(Facenet).
 The front-end is developed from Flask WebApp.

+**Due to the version of dependencies required to build this project, the version of Python should be mandatorily 3.6.8.**

 ***Steps to run:***
 1. Install dependencies from `requirements_cpu` or `requirements_gpu` using the following code:
     ```bash